sterzhang/sterzhang.github.io/_pages/about.md

 Greetings!👋
 I'm Jianshu Zhang (张鉴殊), a junior undergraduate student at the [School of Cyber Science and Engineering](http://cse.whu.edu.cn/index.htm), [Wuhan University](https://www.whu.edu.cn/).
 Prior to WHU, I spent three years studying at [Shenzhen Middle School](https://www.shenzhong.net/).

-My research interests mainly focus on Large Language Models, Large Mutimodal Models, and Continual Learning I’m open to any possible discussions or collaborate opportunities.
+My research interests mainly focus on **Large Language Models, Large Mutimodal Models, and Continual Learning**.
+I’m open to any possible discussions or collaborate opportunities.
 If you’re interested in working with me, don’t hesitate to drop me an email!